ngtdigital/balory/marketing.md

 A one-time upgrade is available as an optional in-app purchase.
 This unlocks additional comfort features and supports ongoing development.

-Payments are processed securely by the App Store / Google Play.
+Payments are processed securely by the App Store.
 We do not handle your payment information.

 ---